mariobox/Hugo-Source/content/about.md

 * I'm fluent in English, Spanish and Portuguese.

 * I'm defined as an [INTJ](http://mariosanchez.org/images/INTJ.PNG) introvert according to the Myers-Briggs personality type indicator.
-I am most comfortable working by myself, and thrive in challenging work environments where I have a high degree of autonomy and control over my deliverables.
+I am most comfortable working by myself, and thrive in challenging work environments where I have a high degree of autonomy and control over my work.

 * I am teaching myself the basics of front end web development, which so far has involved learning HMTL5, CSS3, Javascript, Git and how to use a static site generator to publish on the web (I am currently using [Hugo](http://gohugo.io), a static site generator built with [Go](http://golang.org)).